aws-powertools/powertools-lambda-python/docs/roadmap.md

 ### V3

 We are in the process of planning the roadmap for v3.
-As always, our approach includes providing sufficient advance notice, a comprehensive upgrade guide, and minimizing breaking changes to facilitate a smooth transition (e.g., it took ~7 months from v2 to surpass v1 downloads).
+As always, [our approach](./versioning.md){target="_blank"} includes providing sufficient advance notice, a comprehensive upgrade guide, and minimizing breaking changes to facilitate a smooth transition (e.g., it took ~7 months from v2 to surpass v1 downloads).

 For example, these are on our mind but not settled yet until we have a public tracker to discuss what these means in detail.